AlexKaiLe/Genome-Assembly/README.md

 ## Purpose and overview:

 The purpose of this program is to take in a file of k-mers and develop an optimal sequence derived from a De Bruijn graph.
 Before creating the De Bruijn graph, the k-mers are first decontaminated by known vectors and then any infrequent sub k-mers are then replaced with more frequent k-mers to ensure the integrity of the DNA samples that are given.
+Decontamination is performed with BLAST like seeding and extension.
 Once all the k-mers are decontaminated and corrected, the k-mers are placed in a De Bruijn algorithm that siplifies/condenses the graph to find the longest inferred sequence for the given k-mers.
 The program was able to take 50-mer reads and reconstruct 16 reads of length 1260 of the Sars-Covid-2 receptor binding domain.

 ## How to run the program: